rin67630/Soft-Power-MPPT/Software/2_Starting at Thinger.io.md

 - Data Buckets

 ## Preparing your account
 First you will need to create a device: Select Devices, then Add Device.
 - leave the device type unchanged
 - as a device ID I recommend to use "SoftPower" (without the quotes), you must change that for your second device.
 - enter whatever you want as a device description
-- enter a password as a device credentials (not your password for Thinger.io) Click on "Add Device"
+- enter a password as a device credentials (not your password for Thinger.io)
+Click on "Add Device"

-Then you must enter the for buckets used by Soft-Power: Select Data Buckets, then Add Bucket. you will need to define the following buckets:
+Then you must enter the for buckets used by Soft-Power: Select Data Buckets, then Add Bucket.
+you will need to define the following buckets:
 1. EVENT
 2. DAY
 3. HOUR
 4. MIN
 for each one, enter exactly the buckets ID. you may enter what you want as a bucket name and Beckett description.
 As a data source select " from device write call" out of the drop-down lists.
 Click on "Add bucket"
-Finally you must get that picture:
+Finally you should get that picture:
 ![image](https://user-images.githubusercontent.com/14197155/106426214-80c80a00-6465-11eb-9a7a-1ead53ddb8f5.png)

 ## Creating a dashboard.
 You can finally enter your first dashboard: Select Dashboards, then  Add Dashboard.
 - you may enter any dashboard ID, dashboard name, dashboard description.
 Click on Add Dashboard
 Then click on the name of your newly created dashboard, you will get that picture:
 ![image](https://user-images.githubusercontent.com/14197155/106428750-c090f080-6469-11eb-9144-6d397d9651bf.png)
 upon clicking on the right slider you enter the design mode (you can do that anytime from anywhere).
 You may now enter widgets yourself, but for the first dashboard, I can provide a preconfigured powerful dashboard: